Access to HE Diploma

 Offers will be based upon three principal subjects or a combination of principal subjects and A levels.

-35 overall (5 at higher level and 6 at standard level in English).
+34 overall (5 higher level and 6 standard level points in English).

 Irish Highers (Leaving Certificate)

 3 Advanced Highers or a combination of 2 Highers and 2 Advanced Highers at grades A or B.